MarvinMichel/tamagrootchi/README.md

 # Tamagrootchi

 An updated version of my first project.
 Since my first project I've grown a lot as a developer and I wanted to implement the new knowledge I've gained.
 That's why I decided to look back at where I started and rebuild the whole application.
 The old version used Lottie.js to move the SVG with JSON data.
 Version 2.0 works with Three.js and a 3D character model.
+The application is completely responsive and works on every device.

 ## Concept

 The application is a Tamagotchi of Marvel's Guardians of the Galaxy character 'Groot'.
 The application has three buttons to control Groot with.
-On the right you can find an info-button that will open a modal to displays information about Groot, which is retrieved from the [SuperHero API](https://superheroapi.com/index.html).
+You can kick him in the 🥜, make him dance or wave to you.
+On the right you can find an info-button that will open a modal to displays information about Groot and his skills.
+His skills are retrieved from the [SuperHero API](https://superheroapi.com/index.html).

 <img width="1552" alt="Screenshot 2020-10-12 at 18 18 37" src="https://user-images.githubusercontent.com/25977763/95768971-6cde7980-0cb7-11eb-8cf0-22f51ce3e1db.png">